carpentries-incubator/lesson-R-packaging/_episodes/04-functions.md

 > In the next sections we'll write an R function that does exactly this.
 >
 > Later on we'll see that our original design may face unexpected challenges.
 > For instance, what happens if the number of employees is odd?
+FIXME
 >
-> FIXME: a diagram / figure can be of great help here {: .callout}
+{: .callout}

 > ## Are we reinventing the wheel?